CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day11-NodeExpressPostgre/README.md

 ex) The server is going to be running on `localhost:8080` and react will be running on `localhost:4000` Cors will connect the frontend domain host and the backend domain host in order to run the postgres queries.

-## How to use middle wares?
+## How to use middleware?
 Middleware is software that lies between an operating system and the applications running on it.
-Essentially functioning as hidden translation layer, middleware enables communication and data management for distributed applications.
+Essentially functioning as a hidden translation layer, middleware enables communication and data management for distributed applications.

 ```js
 //index.js